 Patrick Lencioni’s book The Five Dysfunctions of a Team presents a team effectiveness model that differs slightly from other models: Instead of focusing on the elements your team should have, this one focuses on the things it shouldn’t have.

-This model suggests that knowing the dysfunctions of your team can help you establish an effective team as you know what to expect and how to manage it effectively.
+This model suggests that knowing your team’s dysfunctions can help you establish an effective team, as you know what to expect and how to manage it effectively.